Making Tax Digital for Income Tax penalties: HMRC’s new systems explained

 Final thoughts: What businesses need to do

-Other than being educated about what to expect, there’s little businesses can do to prepare for the new penalty systems apart from ensuring they’re ready in plenty of time to meet the submissions deadlines.
+Other than being educated about what to expect, there’s not much businesses can do to prepare for the new penalty systems apart from ensuring they’re ready in plenty of time to meet the submissions deadlines.

 MTD penalties: FAQs